-The capital reserve in the consolidated balance sheet shall be adjusted for the difference between the newly acquired long-term equity investment cost due to the acquisition of minority shares and the share of net assets continuously calculated by subsidiaries from the acquisition date or combination date, and the difference between the disposal price obtained from partial disposal of equity investment in subsidiaries without losing control and the share of net assets continuously calculated by subsidiaries from the acquisition date or combination date corresponding to the disposal of long-term equity investment.
+The capital reserve in the consolidated balance sheet shall be adjusted for the difference between the newly acquired long-term equity investment cost due to the acquisition of minority shares and the share of net assets continuously calculated by subsidiaries from the acquisition date or combination date, and the difference between the disposal price obtained from partial disposal of equity investment in subsidiaries without losing control and the share of net assets continuously calculated by subsidiaries from the disposal of long-term equity investment.
 If the capital reserve is insufficient to offset, the retained earnings shall be adjusted.